arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_database_target_version.md

 @HINTS
 {% hint 'warning' %}
 This endpoint is deprecated and should no longer be used.
-It will be removed from version 3.12.0 on.
+It will be removed from version 3.12.0 onward.
-Use `/_admin/version` instead.
+Use `GET /_api/version` instead.
 {% endhint %}

 @RESTDESCRIPTION